varnishcache/varnish-cache/doc/sphinx/reference/varnishncsa.rst

     The field will, if present, treat the log record as a white space separated list of fields, and only the nth part of the record will be matched against.
-Fields start counting at 1.
+Fields start counting at 1 and run up to 255.

     Defaults to '-' when the tag is not seen, the record prefix does not match or the field is out of bounds.
 If a tag appears